andreyorst/powerline.kak/README.md

 git clone https://github.com/andreyorst/powerline.kak.git
 ```

-And source the `powerline.kak` script from it.
-It can work on its own, but if you want builtin themes to be available, source every needed theme script from `rc/themes` folder.
+And source the `powerline.kak` script from it, and every needed module from `rc/modules`.
+If you want to use builtin themes, you'll need to source theme scripts from `rc/themes` folder. **plug.kak** does this for you.

 After that you can use **powerline.kak**.

 ## Configuration